The Château Royal at Collioure • Mediterranean crossroad of history

 Between the 13th and 15th centuries, it guarded the residence of the Kings of Majorca, rulers of a brief but glamorous reign over the Mediterranean of the Middle Ages.

 From the 16th century onwards, the kings of Spain and France modified the summer palace into a fortress.

 In the 20th century, a final witness to seven centuries of building work, the citadel was to be transformed into a detention centre for Spanish republicans.

 A source of inspiration for painters (Matisse and Derain made it famous throughout the entire world), today it is also a site devoted to art, welcoming many exhibitions, (notably "The Marine Heritage” permanent exhibition), concerts and shows.

-The inter-site pass gives you a price reduction on the entrance to 53 cultural sites.
+The Cultural Heritage pass gives you a price reduction on the entrance to 60 cultural sites.
 From your second visit you will benefit from a reduced tariff.